Top Tools, Resources, and Supplies for Raising Monarch Butterflies through Life Cycle

 note: the first 2 options are only good for those who live east of the continental divide.
 These vendors aren’t allowed to ship further west due to USDA regulations.

-If you’re looking to purchase monarch eggs, caterpillars, chrysalides to raise and release, this California vendor ships to states west of the continental divide including CA, WA, OR, AZ, UT, NM & CO.
+No western resources currently for states west of the continental divide including CA, WA, OR, AZ, UT, NM & CO.

 Cage Cleaning Supplies